-Pay less attention to Facebook likes and more attention to growing and/or getting to know the folks on your own mailing list.
-That list is valuable and all yours.
+Maybe pay less attention to likes or views and more time appreciating and getting to know the folks already on your own mailing list.

 “In 1987 I was in the 6th year of a financially successful pastel on paper series that used lots of gorgeous colors,” said artist Nancy Louise Jones.

 “But one morning, in March of that year, I was outside the door of my studio ready to go to work and it hit me: I hadn’t noticed spring had happened.